Gersondelacruzdeveloper/Milestone-Project1/README.md

   * Ensure the Footer appearance is consistent across all pages, and maintains the same height.
   * When adjusting the horizontal viewport, ensure the Footer elements' font sizes adjust themselves appropriately.

+## Enquire Form
+*Ensure all placeholders has its appropriate name.
+*Ensure Full Name field accepts any value, but requires at least one character to be deemed valid.
+*Ensure Subject field accepts any value, but requires at least one character to be deemed valid.
+*Ensure Message field accepts any value, but requires at least one character to be deemed valid.
+*Ensure Email field only accept values in appropriate email format and cannot leave it in blank.
+*Ensure all input request are met before submitting the form.
+*Ensure users or potential employers received the nice and tidy message after submitting the form.

 #### New User
 I am a employer looking to hire a developer: